dfudger/farm2fork/README.md

 and one that I use for running tests and the like.
 But do whatever works for you.

+## ReCAPTCHA

+So we are using reCAPTCHA for password recovery.
+Todo use reCaptcha we aquired some keys for it.
+I is unlikely that you will have to use them but fyi they
+are:

+Public key:
+6LcPddkSAAAAAHS1m8sXBr9uqoO2_4GCAyuYr2Fx

+Private key:
+6LcPddkSAAAAAAv3FYqBs7s2zAMvVF5mAM41o16h

 ## Resources

 Here are some places where some very useful information can be found: